 Total Allowable Catch

-(a) Allocations to CPCs under this Allocation Regime shall consist of fishing opportunities represented as percentage shares of the Total Allowable Catches (TACs) for species determined by the Commission and reflected in relevant IOTC Management Procedures.
+Allocations to CPCs under this Allocation Regime shall consist of fishing opportunities represented as percentage shares of the Total Allowable Catches (TACs) for fish stocks determined by the Commission and reflected in relevant IOTC Management Procedures or other relevant decision of the Commission following the results of a stock assessment.

-(b) In the absence of a TAC, the Commission may use a proxy for a TAC for a given species, such as the maximum sustainable yield or other level of exploitation determined by the Commission, for establishing allocations pursuant to this Resolution.

-Allocations to CPCs shall be established based on allocation criteria contained in article 6.5 to 6.12, and pursuant to the process set out in articles 9.5. to 9.18., at the beginning of each species cycle designated by the Scientific Committee.
+Allocations to CPCs of a given fish stock shall be established based on allocation criteria contained in articles 6.5 to 6.12, and pursuant to the process set out in articles 9.5. to 9.18.
+Such allocations shall be set based on the TAC decision of the Commission for the given stock following each stock assessment for the stock.
+The allocation shall remain valid until adjustments are made pursuant to Articles 7.1, 7.2 or 7.3. .

-The sum of allocations for a given species established pursuant to the Allocation Regime contained in this Resolution shall not exceed the TAC for that species.
+Subject to Articles 7.3 and 7.4, the sum of allocations for a given fish stock established for a given allocation period pursuant to this Resolution shall not exceed the TAC for that stock for that allocation period.

-The total initial Catch-based Allocation shall comprise [ %] of the TAC, and the total initial Coastal State Allocation shall comprise [ %] of the TAC.

 Criteria for Allocations

-The allocated share of the TAC for a given species for each eligible CPC may consist of two elements:
+The allocated share of the TAC for a given stock for each eligible CPC may consist of two elements:

 a percentage share of the Catch-based Allocation as defined by criteria provided in articles 6.6 to 6.10, and